Grand United Order of Odd Fellows in America: History

-A Committee of five Grand Masters and a Noble Father was appointed to constitute a Lodge in the City of New York to be known as the Philomathean Lodge No. 646, Grand United Order of Oddfellows.

-This Committee arrived in New York City on Sunday, February 27, 1843, and convened Wednesday, March 1, 1843.
 On March 1, 1843, On Elm Street in the City of New York and State of New York, Philomathean Lodge was instituted at 12 noon with 48 members.
-At the installation of the first offices of the Lodge, Peter Ogden delivered to the Noble Grand all Books and paraphernalia belonging to the new lodge.
+At the installation of the first offices of the Lodge, Peter Ogden delivered to the Noble Grand all books and paraphernalia belonging to the new lodge.

 Past Grand Master Joseph Jones, District Secretary of Liverpool, England, and member of Victoria Lodge No. 448, Grand United Order of Oddfellows, delivered the oration.
 Brother James B. Field, Noble Grand of Philomathean Lodge No. 646 responded most eloquently, and also called upon his staff of officers to express their gratitude to the delegates from England.

+The four existing Grand United Order-affiliated lodges in America refused to recognize Ogden as Deputy, admittedly because they did not wish to associate with black people.

-As the years rolled on, the illustrious Peter Ogden thought he had found a haven by receiving so much praise.
-He then decided to send for his sister to come to America where he could have a temporary home.
-But as the years rolled on and some of the members passed on, his sweet and gentle voice became boring.
+Peter Ogden thought he had found a haven by receiving so much praise.
+He sent for his sister to come to America where he could have a temporary home.
+But with the passage of time and the deaths of some of the members, his sweet and gentle voice became unwelcome.
 He was mocked and jeered openly.
 He took this performance to heart and discontinued his visits to the lodge.
-Due to the attitude and performance of the members, Peter Ogden decided to remain in solitude.
-As time went on he became ill, painful, and heartbroken and in the solitude of his home he died.
+As time went on he became ill and heartbroken and in the solitude of his home he died.
 He was buried without receiving the last rites of the Order.